 Killen real estate is some of the most expensive in Alabama, although Killen house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Killen is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Killen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Killen is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Killen who work in sales jobs (21.80%), office and administrative support (12.79%), and food service (8.29%).

 Killen is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Killen’s overall crime rate is lower than average for the country.

-Killen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Killen doesn't have a public transportation system that people use for their commute.

 The per capita income in Killen in 2010 was $23,930, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $95,720 for a family of four.
 However, Killen contains both very wealthy and poor people as well.